demetriosss/analytics-data-stack-setup/README.md

 Personally, setting up Snowflake seems to be the more straightforward of the 2 options.
 This obviously leaves out Google BigQuery and Azure, but I am not familiar with either.

-## 2 - Data generation
+## 2 - Data Generation
 WIP

 ## 3 - Extract & Load
 WIP

-## 4 - Data transformation & Analytics Engineering
+## 4 - Data Transformation & Analytics Engineering
 WIP

-## 5 - Data transformation & Analytics Engineering
+## 5 - Visualiztion & Reporting
 WIP

-## 6 - Visualiztion & Reporting
-WIP

-## 7 - Self-Service Analytics
+## 6 - Self-Service Analytics
 WIP

 ## Resources: